 Acupuncture Points Mentioned in this Article

-Menstrual cramps in TCM are seen as a disruption or blockage of the 'Qi' or life force.
+Period Cramps in TCM are seen as a disruption or blockage of the 'Qi' or life force.
 At the heart of TCM is the concept of 'Qi' (pronounced "chee"), often translated as 'life force' or 'energy'.
 Qi is believed to flow through pathways known as meridians, ensuring every part of the body functions harmoniously.
 When the flow of Qi is blocked or out of balance, physical or emotional ailments can manifest.
-Menstrual cramps, in TCM, can often be seen as a disruption or blockage of this Qi.
+Period Cramps, in TCM, can often be seen as a disruption or blockage of this Qi.
 By stimulating specific acupressure points, we can encourage balance and facilitate the smooth flow of energy.
 Here are some acupressure points designed to alleviate menstrual discomforts.

-The Hegu Point is beneficial for menstrual pain and various health issues related to the mouth, face, stomach, and more.
+The Union Valley Point is beneficial for menstrual pain and various health issues.
 It is versatile and offers solutions for multiple health concerns.
 If you're exploring acupressure for menstrual pain, this is a prime point to consider.
 It's also beneficial for issues related to the mouth and face.
 From headaches to toothaches, sore throat to eye fatigue, this point can provide relief.
 Additionally, it's known to aid in alleviating symptoms of stomachaches, blood pressure irregularities, and colds.
 From a cosmetic perspective, pressing this point might reduce acne and enhance the appearance of eye bags and rough skin.

 Where is acupressure point LI4?